 2. Define your mission statement, values, and advantages

 If you do not define who you are as a business, the whole branding process will feel disorganized.
 Your mission statement will help to determine your goals.
-It is this purpose of your business that you need to convey to your target audience before you can work on creating a trustworthy brand.
+It's the purpose of your business that you need to convey to your target audience before you can work on creating a trustworthy brand.
 It will incorporate why your business was created in the first place and why your target audience should pay attention to you.

 By focussing on your company’s values and the perks that it can offer, you can ensure that the brand that you create is unique.
 What’s more, it will also make it clear to your customers why they should pick you over your competition.